 The Changeling

-This is a film we don’t hear much about anymore but trust us, it’s a good one.
-In fact, it’s one of the all-time classic ghost stories.
+This is a film we don’t hear much about but it’s a good one.
 Although the majority of the film was shot up north in Vancouver and Victoria, BC, there are plenty of Seattle sites included like the Stimson-Green mansion on First Hill.
 So you know, you can go check it out if you end up getting really invested.

 Lovers Lane